oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     list_records_limit = 1000
     ```

+    The first attribute to change is *config_file_path*.
+This is path to *config* file located in *.oci* folder.
+You should amend it to something like this:

+    ```python
+    # config file path
+    config_file_path="/home/Candy_Swee/.oci/config"
+    ```

+    where *Candy_Swee* is slightly transformed your user name (*Candy.Sweet* to *Candy_Swee*)

+    To obtain other values and populate missing information in *config.py* check the following tasks:

     **4.1 YOUR REGION**

     Probably the easiest way to obtain your region information is to look at the URL.
-Spot *region* section and copy the value succeeding '=' simbol.
+Spot *region* section and copy the value succeeding '=' symbol.

     ![](./images/lab2_309.png =50%x*)

-    In our example, region is *eu-frankfurt-1*, but it can not be the case with your instance.
+    In our example, region is *eu-frankfurt-1*, but it can not be the case with your tenancy.

     **4.2 YOUR COMPARTMENT OCID**